Autorack: History

 In the mid-1950s, in Germany, Volkswagen Beetle production was increasing beyond the capacity of highway trucks (autocarriers).
 Volkswagen engineers worked with German railroads to design a railroad car that was basically an extra long version of a vehicle hauling trailer.
 The design they came up with was able to carry 10 vehicles on one car.
 VW's two-level flatcar design effectively became the first autorack, entering service circa 1954.

 Also in 1954, Evans Products, a manufacturer of loading racks for carrying automobiles in conventional boxcars, developed a bi-level Auto-Loader superstructure with an elevating top deck capable of carrying six cars or light trucks on a typical flatcar.
 Two prototype units were constructed and mounted on conventional 53 ft flat cars for field testing.
 NYC 500085 carried a semi-streamlined rack, while UP 5800 had a more utilitarian rack mounted.
 Neither design went into commercial production.

-In late 1957, Canadian National (CN) introduced an innovative group of bi-level auto carriers.
+In 1956, Canadian National (CN) introduced an innovative group of bi-level auto carriers.
 These CN cars were similar to conventional boxcars, except they had a second floor and doors at both ends of the car instead of the usual side doors.
 They were huge by the standards of the time; the cars were 75 ft long and could carry eight vehicles.
 These cars were a big success and helped lead to the development of today's enclosed auto racks.

 In 1959, when 85 ft flat cars capable of carrying two 40 ft highway trailers in trailer-on-flatcar (TOFC), or "piggyback" service were introduced, new automobiles began to be shipped by rail loaded on highway auto-carrier trailers.
 Eight to ten autos could be carried per flat car in this manner.
 By 1960 several U.S. railroads were handling new automobiles in this way, including the CB&Q, C&NW, CRIP, D&H, D&RGW, ERIE/EL, GN, KCS, L&N, MILW, MKT, MP/TP, NP, SL-SF, SP, SSW, WAB and UP.
 The New York Central, which used the Flexi-Van system of transporting only the highway trailer body without the wheel assembly, developed a Flexi-Van automobile carrier rack.

 Seeking a more efficient method, in February 1959 the Saint Louis-San Francisco Railroad (SL-SF, or Frisco) designed and built a prototype bi-level rack mounted on 42 ft flat car SL-SF 95844.
 Satisfied that the basic concept was sound, the railroad contracted with Pullman-Standard to design and construct a full-size tri-level prototype.
 The result that rolled out of the Pullman plant on January 29, 1960, was SLSF 3000, an 83 ft tri-level car capable of carrying 12 automobiles.
 When testing proved the car satisfactory the Frisco ordered 130 production cars, SL-SF 3001–3130, delivered by Pullman that August and September.